What is RAID? Guide for Beginners

 RAID 3

-RAID3 went one step further than RAID2 as it does striping at 8 bits (i.e. one byte) and thus does not require many disks for ECC, but only one disk, dedicated exclusively () for parity.
-It requires the discs to spin at the same speed.
+RAID3 went one step further by RAID2 as it strides on 8 bits (ie one byte), so it does not require many ECC disks, but only one disc devoted to parity.
+It requires the discs to rotate at the same speed.

 The problem with RAID3, as with RAID2, is that the required disk synchronization has good sequential read / write performance, but if you make multiple requests together, the speed will drop dramatically.
 That is, random read / write has a worse performance and so it is usually not used.